SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypesAndOperators.rst

 Raw Values
 ~~~~~~~~~~

 As mentioned above, Swift does not assign default integer values to ``enum`` members when they are created.
 However, it can sometimes be useful to store an associated value with each ``enum`` member.
 In Swift, these are called *raw values*.
 Raw values can be strings, characters, or any of the integer or floating-point number types.
-Each raw value must be unique within its ``enum`` declaration:
+Each raw value must be unique within its ``enum`` declaration.

 .. testcode:: enums